ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2021-02-16-indicate_fe_safely.md

 	indicate(`r(indicate_fe)') /// `r(indicate_fe)' puts in the label and 'yes/no'
 ```

-Now the indication of fixed effects is driven completely by their actual inclusion.
-This limits the possibility of unreported changes to the fixed-effect structure as `esttab` will either throw an error (if you never reference a FE that you labeled in `estfe`), or will just toss an unformatted fixed effect parameter into your tables so that you are reminded to add the new variable to the `estfe` call.
+Now the indication of fixed effects is driven completely by their actual
+inclusion.
+This limits the possibility of unreported changes to the
+fixed-effect structure as `esttab` will either throw an error (if you never
+reference a FE that you labeled in `estfe`), or will just toss an unformatted
+fixed effect indication into your tables so that you are reminded to add the new
+variable to the `estfe` call.